Here are a few details you need to know about the Rhodes weather.

-I had a day or two to relax upon coming to Rhodes and decided to spend it on the beach and stroll around town’s narrow streets.
-On the eastern part of the island, they say, the Mediterranean Sea is usually peaceful with a wave or two.
-But the western coast (the Aegean side) is just too windy!
+I had a day or two to relax upon coming to the island and decided to spend it on the beach and stroll around the town’s narrow streets.
+They say that on the eastern part of the island the Mediterranean Sea is usually peaceful with a wave or two.
+But the west coast (the Aegean side) is always too windy.
 If you are into surfing, you know where to go.
-Also, here is when to go to Rhodes Greece.
+The Rhodes weather is somewhat specific in general.

 Since the town of Rhodes is right on the peak of the island, overlooking the Turkish coast (the Turkish resort of Marmaris is, for example, less than 45 kilometers away), you will always see a beautiful mountain range on the horizon.
 From this spot, you can go east or west and enjoy the island at your preference.
 This is also the line that separates the two seas.

 Cafes and restaurants are lined up along the coast, offering sunbeds and refreshments.
-Since it’s not the peak of the season yet, sunbeds are still around five euros each, and you can have a coffee or a drink for two or three euros.
-You have already guessed that at the Elli beach families with children are common, while the other one, more to the west, is almost deserted nowadays.
+Since it’s not the peak of the season yet, sunbeds are still about five euros each, and you can have a coffee or a drink for two or three euros.
+You have already guessed that at Elli beach families with children are common, while the other one, more to the west, is almost deserted nowadays.
 But that is all to change soon because more and more tourists are coming every day.
 Also, Rhodes weather in June is quite pleasant and not as hot as in July and August.

 Shopping and eating

-The first thing they will tell you when you come here is that the place is safe, that the island is well equipped and supplied with everything you need.
+The first thing they will tell you when you come here is that the place is safe and that the island is well-equipped and supplied with everything you need.
 The city is also well known for shopping and after large cruise ships arrive with more than 6,000 tourists, the goods that are left in stores are always on discount.
-There is a range of famous brands to chose from.
+There is a range of famous brands to choose from.

 When it comes to food, fear not!
-So many colorful restaurants with traditional Greek cuisine, uzo with meze, stuffed vegetables, souvlaki, gyros, etc. You can choose whether to sit and have souvlaki for about 7.5 euros (or a small plate for 5.5), or to have gyros to go for 2 to 2.60.
-Pastry, fresh fruit, nuts, olives, honey, seafood…
+So many colorful restaurants with traditional Greek cuisine, ouzo with meze, stuffed vegetables, souvlaki, gyros, etc. You can choose whether to sit and have souvlaki for about 7.5 euros (or a small plate for 5.5) or to have gyros to go for 2 to 2.60.
+Pastry, fresh fruit, nuts, olives, honey, seafood, you name it.

-You will be called out by waiters to come in, no matter how many times you pass by the exact same place, telling the guy that you have “just had lunch and were not interested in another one”!
-But then again, strolling through narrow Greek streets would just not be the same without them.
+You will be called out by waiters to come in, no matter how many times you pass by the exact same place telling the guy that you have “just had lunch and were not interested in another one”.
+But then again, strolling through narrow Greek streets would not be the same without them.

 The place is still not full (I’m writing this at the beginning of June), so it’s not that noisy and crowded.
-If you are into all night-clubs and bars, it would be better to come later in the season.
-But if you want to relax and enjoy those 30 degrees Celsius with a bit of a wind, then make sure to come now because the Rhodes weather is just perfect in June.
-And let me tell you, Odeon World Travel Belgrade’s agency made it so easy!
-Instead of trying to find a good flight or a hotel deal, to worry about finding my accommodation after landing, and so on, I have just booked a trip with them.
+If you are into all-night clubs and bars, it would be better to come later in the season.
+But if you want to relax and enjoy these 30 degrees Celsius with a bit of wind, then make sure to come now because the Rhodes weather is just perfect in June.
+And let me tell you, Odeon World Travel Belgrade’s agency made it so easy.
+Instead of trying to find a good flight or a hotel deal, worrying about finding my accommodation after landing, and so on, I just booked a trip with them.
 They provided a charter flight, transfer from and to the airport, hotel booking, etc.

-There are different hotels in Rhodes, some better than others, more spacious or less, food is better or worse, the service also, some are equipped with a swimming pool, etc, but there are so many that you can choose from according to your preferences and budget.
+There are different hotels in Rhodes, some better and bigger than others, but there are so many that you can choose from according to your preferences and budget.
 And even though I knew I would work here every day, it did feel like a small vacation because I would let someone else take care of trip details this time.
-It felt like saying “take me to Rhodes, please”, and they did, no drama what so ever!
+It felt like saying “take me to Rhodes, please”.
+And they did, with no drama whatsoever.

 They say that prices in stores, car rentals, and island tours with local operators usually go up in July and August.
 Now, you can buy a large bottle of water for 0.60, rent a bike for 7 euros, a scooter for 12-15 per day, or a car for about 30-50.
 I was lucky enough to find Nikos and his Ruote Car Rental.

-He provided me with such a cute yellow car for driving around the island, and I was telling myself that it wasn’t by accident that the small car is in the color of the Sun, or the Sun god.
-(Well, I did dedicate my first Rhodes Glimpse to Helios, didn’t I!)
+He provided me with such a cute yellow car for driving around the island, and I was telling myself that it wasn’t by accident that the small car is in the color of the sun or the Sun god.
+(Well, I did dedicate my first Rhodes post to Helios, didn’t I?)

-Joking aside, it came to be really useful, since all the cars in often crowded parking lots along the island were gray, black or white.
-And mine was easy to spot, that nice little Helios’ yellow “chariot”.
+Joking aside, it came to be really useful, since all the cars in often crowded parking lots around the island were gray, black, or white.
+And mine was easy to spot, that nice little Helios’ “chariot”.

 Local travel agencies offer different tours around the island, and those are still not expensive, but one would have to be careful about the state boats or buses are in.

-For example, the tour to the Symi island nearby now costs 25 to 30 euros with local agencies, but I have heard stories about some boats in such a state that you think you cannot wash the dirt off “no matter how many showers you take afterwards”.
-Few of them are just too old or neglected, it seems, but not all, of course.
-I didn’t want to risk it, since in just about 15 euros more, you can have a good ride by one fast and comfortable boat, accompanied by a couple of experienced guides who know the place well.
+For example, the tour to the nearby Symi island now costs 25 to 30 euros with local agencies, but I heard that a few of those boats can get too old or neglected.
+This time I chose to go on a fast and comfortable boat, accompanied by a couple of experienced guides who know the place well.

-At least I did until I came out of the airplane and went to the counter to ask about the transfer to the hotel – and there was Ivana!
-“You will see Toma later”, she said, “this is our third year here, don’t worry about a thing, we’re here!”
+At least I did until I came out of the airplane and went to the counter to ask about the transfer to the hotel – and there was Ivana.
+“You will see Toma later”, she said, “this is our third year here, don’t worry about anything, we’re here.”

-One of the next Glimpses will be about the astonishing Old Town since we took a walking tour with Toma last week – one great stroll back in time!
+One of the next posts will be about the astonishing Old Town since we took a walking tour with Toma last week – a great stroll back in time.

 The full Rhodes Greece SERIES